Mere Court Hotel | Knutsford

 It’s with pleasure to announce our annual conference for primary RE leads on Thursday, 22 May, 205 at the beautiful country setting of Mere Court Hotel, near Knutsford.

-We are excited that our conference this year will give time and space to consider a number of scientific based worldviews; both developing our own subject knowledge and having time to consider their relevance and importance to teaching RE at school.
-Through a mix of keynote talks and interactive sessions, we will hear from the lived experience of those who hold humanist and sentientist worldviews, and the compatibility of those who embrace both science and Christianity.
+This year’s theme is Exploring a Worldviews Approach aiming to give time and space to consider a number of scientific based worldviews; both developing our own subject knowledge and having time to consider their relevance and importance to teaching RE at school.

 Nobody stands nowhere, inspired by the Theos Think Tank research piece, is a now familiar short video created by Emily Downe, that encourages the viewer to consider their own view of the world and how that has been shaped and developed.
 The changes to religious education over recent years has embraced this worldviews approach.
 Moving the focus from solely the content to be taught, towards focusing on the framing of this information on the lived experience of adherents, both for institutionally organised, secular and personal worldviews.
 Engaging pupils to not only acquire information but to be interpreters of this information.